attestment definition attestment definition

 Are attestation and notarization the same?

 No, attestation and notarization are not the same.
 Attestation involves verifying the authenticity of a document or statement, whereas notarization is a specific form of attestation performed by a notary public.
-Notarization includes confirming identities and the willingness of parties involved in signing legal documents.
+Notarization includes confirming identities and the parties’ willingness to sign legal documents.

 Not everyone can perform attestation.
 Specific qualifications, standards, and legal requirements determine who can attest.
-For example, auditors, legal professionals, and notaries public are qualified to perform certain attestation tasks due to their expertise and role in maintaining document integrity.
+For example, auditors, legal professionals, and public notaries are qualified to perform specific attestation tasks due to their expertise and role in maintaining document integrity.

 How does attestation help combat misinformation?